mpiers110/mpiers110/README.md

 <div id="header" align="center">
 <h1> Hi there, <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>
-I build for the web—tools, platforms, and ideas that make life easier.
+I build for the web - tools, platforms, and ideas that make life easier.
 Sometimes that means automating the boring stuff, other times it’s crafting smooth, intuitive experiences that just feel right.
 Either way, I like my code clean, my systems efficient, and my solutions practical.

 Tech moves fast, and I’m always building, learning, and refining.
 If it can be done better, I’ll find a way.
 </div>